graphdbexperiments/er_graph_experiments/README.md

-# Integrity Managament in Graph Databases using E/R keys
+# Entity/Relationship Graphs

+## (Unifying Data Modelling and Taking Data Integrity Management to the Next Level)

 ## Introduction:

-This Github repository complements our research on integrity management in graph databases using E/R keys in E/R graphs.
+This Github repository complements our research on integrity management in graph databases using E/R keys and E/R links in E/R graphs.

 In particular, this repository is comprised of the following: